Cristian Fernández (Spanish footballer)

-Cristian Fernández Conchuela (born 22 December 1988) is a Spanish footballer who plays as a left winger.
+Cristian Fernández Conchuela (born 22 December 1988) is a Spanish former professional footballer who played as a left winger.

-Football career
+Career

-Born in Guadalajara, Castile-La Mancha, Fernández made his senior debuts in amateur football.
-In 2009, he joined Albacete Balompié, going on to play nearly two full seasons with the B-team in the fourth division and scoring 17 goals in his second as the side finished in second position.
+Born in Guadalajara, Castilla–La Mancha, Fernández made his senior debuts in amateur football.
+In 2009, he joined Albacete Balompié, going on to spend nearly two full seasons with the B team in the Tercera División and scoring 17 goals in his second as they finished in second position.

-On 2 April 2011, Fernández made his official debut with Albacete's main squad, playing 25 minutes in a second level match against UD Salamanca after coming on as a substitute for David Sousa, in an eventual 1–0 home win.
-He appeared in a further eight league games during the campaign, which ended in relegation.
+On 2 April 2011, Fernández made his official debut with Albacete's main squad, playing 25 minutes in a Segunda División match against UD Salamanca after coming on as a substitute for David Sousa, in an eventual 1–0 home win.
+He appeared in a further eight games during the campaign, ended in relegation, scoring in the last fixture to help the hosts defeat SD Huesca 3–1.

-Fernández stayed in division two for 2011–12, signing with CD Guadalajara which he had already represented as a youth.
+Fernández stayed in the second division for 2011–12, signing with CD Guadalajara whom he had already represented as a youth.
 After another relegation in 2013 he joined SD Ponferradina, newly promoted to the second tier.

+From 2015 to 2021, Fernández competed in the Segunda División B with Recreativo de Huelva, Lleida Esportiu, CF Talavera de la Reina and CD Calahorra.
+On 8 October 2024, he announced his retirement at the age of 35.